-We’ve been covering a majestic pool in Temecula, California, from start to finish, and now we finally get to the part everyone is always waiting for: the carve coat.
+We’ve been covering a majestic pool in Temecula, California, from start to finish.
+Now we finally get to the part everyone is always waiting for: the carve coat.

 The most frequently asked question I get when doing seminars or demonstrations is, “What is your mix design?”
 There are several bag mixes on the market but it isn’t necessary to use them to get a good result.
-I’ve been doing this since long before most of them hit the market and I can tell you the design is rather simple: Equal parts sand and cement.
+I’ve been doing this since long before most of them hit the market.
+So, I can tell you the design is rather simple: Equal parts sand and cement.

 Clay also sucks up the moisture in the mud, reducing the tendency to sag and making the mud stickier.
 This allows you to build up 3-4 inches of mud to carve into on vertical surfaces.
-Thinset tile mortar has added polymers to promote adhesion and reduce cracking.
-To build up large areas rock can be added.
+Thin-set tile mortar has added polymers to promote adhesion and reduce cracking.
+To build up large areas add rock.
 However, it won’t be possible to carve since the aggregate gets in the way.
 It can be scratched and coated with carving mud later.

 Even the stickiest mud will fall out if it isn’t applied correctly.
-Any pockets of air or loose debris can easily cause a weak point that will spread out and allow a large section of mud to delaminate from the wall or ceiling and end up in a heap on the floor.
+Any pockets of air or loose debris can easily cause a weak point.
+This weak point will spread out and allow a large section of mud to delaminate from the wall or ceiling and end up in a heap on the floor.
 To prevent this, begin by cleaning up the project with a power washer or a blower and a hose.
-Take a small handful of mud and rub it into the wall as tight as possible to physically key into every scratch and provide the best possible adhesion to the wall.
+Take a small handful of mud and rub it into the wall as tight as possible.
+Physically key into every scratch and to provide the best possible adhesion to the wall.